josevcm/nfc-laboratory/README.md

 ### NFC-V modulation

 The standard corresponds to the ISO15693 specifications which describe the way it is modulated as well as the applicable timings.

 The coding is based on pulse position modulation (PPM) where the information is encoded by modifying the time when the pulse is located within each time slot.

 There are two modes, 1 of 4 and 1 of 256, where each symbol encodes 2 and 8 bits respectively, this is the example for the first one.

 ![NFCV PPM 2 bit](doc/img/nfcv-ppm2.png?raw=true "NFC-V PPM reader modulation")

-Card responses are encoded with manchester OOK with 848 subcarrier as of NFC-A.
+Card responses are encoded using manchester OOK with 848 subcarrier as of NFC-A.

-Depending on the code used, the possible speeds are 26Kbps and 53Kbps, however these cards can be read from greater distances.
+Depending on the encoding, the possible speeds are 26Kbps and 53Kbps, however these cards can be read from greater distances.

 ## Signal processing